 - Every now and then, add some drops of lemon into the kettle and boil with water, this is a quick way of cleaning out any growth of limescale or dirt

 - After you use the kettle, get into the habit of emptying it out.
 This will help you avoid leaving water in the kettle for long periods of time, reducing the growth of limescale, dirt, and bacteria.
-A good way of getting into this habit is to water the plants with the water leftover in the kettle every so often!
+A good way of getting into this habit is to water the plants with the water left over in the kettle every so often!

-- If you have a stainless steel kettle, apply some olive oil onto it with the help of a cloth.
+- If you have a stainless steel kettle, apply some olive oil to it with the help of a cloth.
 This will clean the outside and make it shine, polishing it so that it looks brand new!

 And just, overall, make sure that you are using the kettle properly and taking good care of it.
 If it gets stained, clean it immediately, and keep on top of those regular deep cleans to ensure it is always functioning properly.